 Read more about my experience in this Udaipur Blog.

 Valley of Flowers, Uttarakhand

 There are some places in the world that have no comparison.
-Valley of Flowers is one such holiday destinations in India.
-If you don’t know about this place, imagine yourself standing in an open valley in mountains surrounded by flowers for as far as you can see — that’s Valley of Flowers for you.
+Valley of Flowers is one such holiday destination in India.
+If you don’t know about this place, imagine yourself standing in an open valley in the mountains surrounded by flowers for as far as you can see — that’s Valley of Flowers for you.
 But to visit such a place comes a great deal of effort.

 Valley of Flowers is located near Joshimath in Uttarakhand.
 To get there, you need at least three days — an 8-hour bus from Rishikesh/Haridwar/Dehradun followed by a 2-day trek.

 Because Valley of Flowers National Park is a recognised UNESCO heritage site, it opens for tourists only for a few months around monsoon and then closes again.
 The best time to do the valley of Flowers trek is between 15 July and 15 August, when the monsoon is at its peak and flowers are in full bloom.

 It is possible to book a group tour or plan a trip yourself.
 Here’re a few tips if you are planning to do it on your own: